VideoPRNUExtractor/Block-BasedWeighter/README.md

 ### Loop Filter Compansation

-Extractor takes two input, first one is a video path with its name and integer database control variable.
-If this variable equals 0, database information not saving to the database, otherwise it is save all video information to the database.
+Extractor takes two input, first one is a video path with its name and second one is an integer database control variable.
+If this variable equals 0, it does not save database information to the database, otherwise it saves all video information to the database.

 - This function creates a folder with appaned a "Frame" string to video's path.
 This folder containes loop filter compansated frames of video.
 - Example usage of extractor without database information  can be obtained running `./extract_mvs video_path 0`.